Cosmoteer Ultimate Ship Design and Part Guide!

 Railguns are the only “modular” weapon in the game, meaning you build the weapon out of multiple pieces.
 Hovering over one part of the weapon will tell you how to make one.
-About 8 accelerators will get you through one shield, about 20 will get you through 2 (in 14.7 long railguns damage was incredibly nerfed in exchange for range).
+About 3 accelerators will get you through one shield, about 30 will get you through 2 (in 14.7 long railguns damage was incredibly nerfed in exchange for range).
 Railguns really throw off the power bar, it will try to tell you that one reactor can only power 6 accelerators when it can really power 12 if you use moving walkways to move the crew around fast, railguns are one of the only times when they are useful, but only on single rails.
 Railguns can be protected the same way as ions, except you may want to cut down on the triangle pieces in the shaft.
 As of 14.7 railguns can increase their range with accelerators, although flak can easily shoot down rail shots of even the longest railguns (this might change soon)

 Here is a list of many different weapon combos that are good together, and what ship types they are good on (see the ship type section for more info):